GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 #### Security design

-To encourage good security practices, CHIPS proposes that partitioned cookies must be bound to the hostname (and not the registrable domain).
-Further, CHIPS proposes cookies only be set by and sent over secure protocols.
-To ensure this, partitioned cookies must use the ``__Host-`` prefix.
+To encourage good security practices, CHIPS proposes cookies only be set by and sent over secure protocols.

-The `__Host-` prefix requires that the cookie be set with `Secure` and `Path=/` and disallows the `Domain` attribute.
+Partitioned cookies must be set with `Secure` and `Path=/` and without the `Domain` attribute.
 Since `Domain` cookies can be shared between different third-party subdomains within a partition, disallowing it makes partitioned cookies as close to being [origin-bound](docs/privacy-sandbox/glossary/#origin) as possible; and aligns cookies closer to the [Same-Origin Policy](https://developer.mozilla.org/docs/Web/Security/Same-origin_policy).

+It is recommended to use the `__Host` prefix when setting partitioned cookies to make them bound to the hostname (and not the registrable domain).

 Example: